spectrocloud/librarium/content/docs/14-troubleshooting/02-kubernetes-tips.md

 # Kubernetes Debugging

 Spectro Cloud provisions standard, upstream Kubernetes clusters using `kubeadm` and `cluster-api`.
-All of the Kubernetes documentation related to support and troubleshooting can be used as guides.
+The official Kubernetes documentation related to support and troubleshooting are great troubleshooting resources that you should also consider reviewing.
 The official Kubernetes [debugging guide](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-cluster) is about cluster troubleshooting and offers excellent advice on how to resolve common issues that may arise.

 ## Logging Tips